11 Pool Chlorine Alternatives for a More Enjoyable Swim

 When the contaminants are oxidized, it helps to keep the levels of chloramines very low, which allows the chlorine to work better.
 Typically, for outdoor pools, the sunlight helps to oxidize the organic contaminants.

 So, a non-chlorine shock is an excellent option for indoor pools where there is little or no sunlight or for swimming pools having heavy traffic.
+But do follow the guidance regarding how long after shocking the pool should you wait to swim again.

 An ionizer comprises two metals, mostly silver, which is a disinfectant and copper, which works as an algaecide.
 The ionizer makes use of a low-voltage current to charge the metals, which are released into the pool water.